top of page

 The general rules apply to everyone, but certain sectors face stricter rules enforced by the ASA, often in conjunction with other regulators:

-If your business operates in one of these sectors, you must consult the relevant sections of the CAP/BCAP Codes and the guidance provided by the sector-specific regulator (like the FCA Handbook).
+If you or your business operates in one of these sectors, you must consult the relevant sections of the CAP/BCAP Codes and the guidance provided by the sector-specific regulator (such as the FCA Handbook).

 Compliance is a continuous process, not a one-time fix.
 Follow these practical steps to build robust protection into your marketing workflow:

-Substantiate Before You Publish: For every factual claim (e.g., "fastest delivery," "highest rated," "saves 20%"), ask: "Do I have documentary evidence that is robust, independent, and sufficiently recent?"
+2. Substantiate Before You Publish: For every factual claim (e.g., "fastest delivery," "highest rated," "saves 20%"), ask: "Do I have documentary evidence that is robust, independent, and sufficiently recent to support this claim?"
 If the answer is no, change the claim.

-Partner with an Expert: Protect Your Brand and Bottom Line
+Partner with Clause Two: Protect Your Brand and Bottom Line

 Comments